galley kitchen layout

 White and dull colors are not that contemporary.
 In most kitchens today, designers are exploring bold shades of color with great contrast to add interest to the kitchen design.
 So why not try that with the galley kitchen?

-One way to do this is by having the ceiling, walls, backsplash, and piping all don different but contrasting color shades.
-For instance, you can have a painted ceiling and floor, with varnished piping colored in pale pink.
+One way to do this is to have the ceiling, walls, backsplash, and piping all be different but contrasting color shades.
+For instance, you can have a painted ceiling and floor with varnished piping in pale pink.

-You can run the same theme in the rooms adjacent to the kitchen so that these areas, put together, have a unified look.
+You can use the same theme in the rooms adjacent to the kitchen so that these areas have a unified look.

 4. Open Concept Galley Kitchen

-And as far as aesthetics go, an open concept galley kitchen connects the kitchen to the dining and living areas, making the entire house feel like one.
+As far as aesthetics go, an open-concept galley kitchen connects the kitchen to the dining and living areas, making the entire house feel like one.
 More importantly, it makes the kitchen feel more spacious.

-To fully explore the open concept, you should go for a minimalist design too.
-This means using flat-panel cabinets, open shelving at the top with open wood cubbies in between the top and bottom drawers for the bottom cabinetry.
+To fully explore the open concept, you should also go for a minimalist design.
+This means using flat-panel kitchen cabinets, open shelving at the top, and open wood cubbies between the top and bottom drawers for the bottom cabinetry.

-You should also try contrasting darker tones with lighter colors that will make the kitchen feel airy and spacious.
+You should also try contrasting darker tones with lighter colors to make the kitchen airy and spacious.

 5. Separated Wet and Dry Areas